Exploring History

 The

-command restores files from the repository, overwriting the files in your working directory.
-Answers 2 and 4 both restore the latest version in the repository of the filedata_cruncher.py
+checkoutcommand restores files from the repository, overwriting the files in your working directory.
+Answers 2 and 4 both restore the latest version in the repository of the filedata_cruncher.py.
+Answer 2 usesHEADto indicate the latest, whereas answer 4 uses the unique ID of the last commit, which is whatHEADmeans.Answer 3 gets the version of

-, which is NOT what we wanted.Answer 1 can be dangerous!
+data_cruncher.pyfrom the commit beforeHEAD, which is NOT what we wanted.Answer 1 can be dangerous!
 Without a filename,

-to the latest commit version, but it will also restore any other files that are changed to that version, erasing any changes you may have made to those files!
-As discussed above, you are left in a detachedHEAD
+git checkoutwill restore all files in the current directory (and all directories below it) to their state at the commit specified.
+This command will restoredata_cruncher.pyto the latest commit version, but it will also restore any other files that are changed to that version, erasing any changes you may have made to those files!
+As discussed above, you are left in a detachedHEADstate, and you don’t want to be there.

 Reverting a Commit